dersuchendee/OntoExtend/README.md

 ## License

-This project is licensed under the Apache License 2.0 -- see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.